How can I join the library?

 Next to each item in your list of search results, it will say whether the item is available or not available for loan.
 When you click into the individual record page, it will show more detail either listing where the book is held or, if it is not yet in stock, it will say ordered.

 It is possible to browse the catalogue by format e.g. large print and also by a range of broad subject areas by clicking on ‘Browse’ at the top of the page.
 If you can’t find a subject area you wish to browse here, you can search by subject on the advanced search page.

 Library members can borrow up to 12 items on their library card.
 This can be any combination of books and talking books.
 You can borrow and return at any Wiltshire library providing you do not exceed this total.

 Can I renew my library books / items?

 You can renew books up to 4 times before you need to return them to the library.
-You can do this online, by visiting or ringing your local library, or by ringing the 24 hour renewals line 0844 4142270.
-DVDs and talking books cannot be renewed as they are hired and must be returned at the end of the hire period.
+You can do this online or by visiting or ringing your local library.
+Talking books cannot be renewed as they are hired and must be returned at the end of the hire period.

 How do I renew my books online?

 As long as they haven’t been requested by another borrower, you can renew books up to 4 times before you need to return them to the library.
-You can do this online, by contacting your local library or by ringing the 24 hour renewals line on 08444142270.
+You can do this online or by contacting your local library.
 Talking books cannot be renewed as they are hired and must be returned at the end of the hire period.

 How long can I keep items?